armory/documentation/_admin_guides/preprod_environment.md

 # What To Expect
 This guide should include:
 - Why you need a preprod environment
-- How to setup a staging environment
+- How to setup a preprod environment
 - How to create a suite of integration pipelines to validate your staging environment